opus1993/pubrepo/content/post/2021-04-02-data-evangelist-part-6/index.md

 ## Modern Data Science Workflows

 On the surface, Vin Vashista's target audience for this 35 minute talk is people just entering the field in 2021.
 Engaging clients in business requires a level of candor about what rigorous work looks like.
-The talk is also relevant for professionals building on their current workflow to support more complex models and use cases.
+The talk is also relevant for professionals building out their current set of competencies to support more complex models and use cases.

 It's worth your time.
 Check it out: